BOARD OF DIRECTORS

 He now serves as a Managing Member of Tofel Dent Construction leading the Development Department and specializing in multi-family housing for both public and private clients throughout the western United States.
 Through Jim’s memberships in non-profit organizations, he gives back to the communities we serve by advocating for and improving upon affordable housing programs.

-Charlene Robinson, Board Secretary / Treasurer
+Charlene Robinson, P.E., Board Secretary / Treasurer

 CONSOR Engineers